Haris-Hussain1/House-Price-Prediction-System/README.md

 ---

-#### Step 5 — Feature Scaling
+#### Step 5 : Feature Scaling

 `StandardScaler` was applied to normalize the range of all input features.
-Since different features operate on different scales (e.g., `area` in thousands vs. `bedrooms` in single digits), scaling ensures that no single feature dominates the learning process due to its magnitude.
-This is particularly important for distance-sensitive and gradient-based algorithms.
+Since different features operate on different scales (in assence,: `area` in thousands vs. `bedrooms` in single digits), scaling ensures that no single feature dominates the learning process due to its magnitude.
+This is particularly important for distance sensitive and gradient based algorithms.

 ```python
 scaler = StandardScaler()